Kinokkory/wiwinwlh/tutorial.md

 This is pretty neat, now within the same typeclass we have a generic way to introspect any ``Data`` instance and write logic that depends on the structure and types of its subterms.
-We can now write a function which allow us to traverse an arbitrary instance Data and twiddle values based on pattern matching on the runtime types.
-So let's write down a function ``over`` which increments a ``Value`` type for both for n-tuples and lists.
+We can now write a function which allow us to traverse an arbitrary Data instance and twiddle values based on pattern matching on the runtime types.
+So let's write down a function ``over`` which increments a ``Val`` type for both for n-tuples and lists.

 ~~~~ {.haskell include="src/18-generics/data.hs"}
 ~~~~